MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 const mode = entity.interactionMode.get()
 ```

-you will get one of the above values, unless the entity is not interactive, in which you will instead get the following value:
+you will get one of the above values, unless the entity is not interactive (meaning that its *Motion* is set to *None* or *Animated*), in which you will instead get the following value:
 | Value | Behavior |
 |---|---|
 | `EntityInteractionMode.Invalid`  | The entity is not interactive and has neither grabbable nor physics behavior types |